robert17/iotf-rtd/docs/libraries/mBed_C++.rst

 Connecting to the Internet of Things Foundation
 ------------------------------------------------

-Connect to the Internet of Things Foundation by calling the connect function on the DeviceClient instance.
+The device can connect to the Internet of Things Foundation by calling the connect function on the DeviceClient instance.

 .. code:: c++